scala/scala3/docs/docs/reference/contextual/query-types-spec.md

 itself a query literal.
 This is analogous to the automatic insertion of `scala.Function0` around expressions in by-name argument position.

-Query types generalize to `N > 22` in the same way that function types do, see [the corresponding documentation](https://dotty.epfl.ch/docs/reference/dropped-features/limit22.html).
+Context query types generalize to `N > 22` in the same way that function types do, see [the corresponding documentation](https://dotty.epfl.ch/docs/reference/dropped-features/limit22.html).

 ## Examples